 - Why is there hunger in the midst of abundance?

 - What is the connection between hunger and poverty?

 - Are all people who go hungry unemployed?

-Working in small groups on the Internet, have the learners research the organizations in their community that address hunger (using the information collected from the anticipatory set and other sources).
-Have each learner identify the services offered by an organization being researched by sharing information with the class as a whole.
+Working in small groups on the Internet, have the learners research the organizations in their community that address hunger.
+Have each learner identify the services offered by an organization and share with the class as a whole.

-Now that the learners have clear examples of organizations in the community which provide food for the hungry, ask them to classify each group as either a government, for profit business, nonprofit or family organization (four sectors of society).
+Classify the list of organizations in the community as either a government, for profit business, nonprofit or family organization (four sectors of society).
 Ask the learners to explain why needs related to hunger and malnutrition are handled in different ways by government, business, philanthropy and family.
 Why is there a need for all of these groups in society?

 Based on learner presentations, ask the class to select one organization they would like to learn more about support.
 Have a learner contact the organization to interview them or invite them to speak to the class.

 Students will take a field trip to a food pantry and help to organize a Harvest for Hunger campaign at their school.

 Standard DP 02.
 Roles of Government, Business, and Philanthropy

 Benchmark HS.1 Explain why needs are met in different ways by government, business, civil society and family.